flappysquirrel/fluentfox/README.md

 I'm giving credit to these people since it helped me in making this repository awesome!

-Thanks to Guerra24 for Firefox UWP style which has bought a lot of changes!
+Big thanks to Guerra24 for Firefox UWP style which has bought a lot of changes!

 Thanks to moderpach for FluentDotFirefox